Thomas Cup, badminton: All you need to know about a historic final for India against Indonesia

 What’s been India’s road to the final?

-India started their group stage matches with 5-0 wins over Germany and Canada and that was enough to guaranteed them passage into the knockout stages.
+India started their group stage matches with 5-0 wins over Germany and Canada and that was enough to guarantee them passage into the knockout stages.
 Against the higher seeded opponent Chinese Taipei to decide the group topper, India lost a close match 2-3 but certainly had their chances to reverse the result.
 Their best performances came in the knockouts against Malaysia and Denmark.

-The quarterfinal win against Malaysia saw them be assured of a medal in this modern history of the tournament for the first ever time (losing semifinalists win bronze) and they went one step further by defeating second seeds Denmark.
+The quarterfinal win against Malaysia saw them be assured of a medal for the first time ever in this modern format of the tournament (losing semifinalists win bronze).
+But they went one step further by defeating second seeds Denmark to earn a shot at the gold.

 Who are India facing in the final?

 The most successful side in the history of Thomas Cup.
-Indonesia, the defending champions, are the 14-time tile winners of this event.
+Indonesia, the defending champions, are the 14-time winners of this event.
 The 2020 edition (postponed) saw Indonesia top the podium after a long wait of 19 years, as they were stuck on 13 titles since 2002.

 So, is it like a David v Goliath scenario?
 What are India’s chances?

 Not quite.
 While Indonesia have the pedigree in this tournament over the years, on paper, India can certainly fancy their chances.
-The defending champions will certainly start as the favourites, mainly down to their squad depth (particularly in doubles) and past experience of playing high level team tournaments.
-Six of the seven players who will (likely) take to the court on Sunday in Bangkok were also part of the final lineup when Indonesia defeated China to reclaim the title after a long wait in 2021.
+The defending champions will start as the favourites, mainly down to their squad depth (particularly in doubles) and past experience of playing high level team tournaments.
+Six of the seven players who will (likely) take to the court on Sunday in Bangkok were also part of the final lineup when Indonesia defeated China to reclaim the title in 2021.

-The defending champions will be unchanged from semifinal while India bring back Dhruv/Arjun for MD2 to replace Krishna Prasad/Vishnuvardhan.
-HS Prannoy good to go for MS3 after an injury scare in the semifinal, should he be needed by then.
+The defending champions’ line-up is likely to remain unchanged from the semifinal while India bring back Dhruv/Arjun for MD2 to replace Krishna Prasad/Vishnuvardhan.
+HS Prannoy is good to go for MS3 after an injury scare in the semifinal, should he be needed by then.
 The tie will end the moment any team wins three matches.

+India’s chances will depend heavily on the singles players for this tie, with Lakshya Sen, Srikanth Kidambi and HS Prannoy all standing a good chance in their ties.
+Anthony Ginting and Jonatan Christie have not quite hit full stride in this tournament yet.
+The doubles, however, will see the Indonesians be strong favourites.

-Indonesia start off with Anthony Ginting, who has come alive in the knockouts after losing three matches in the group stages (even though Indonesia went on to win all three ties).
+Indonesia starts off with Ginting, who came alive in the knockouts after losing three matches in the group stages (even though Indonesia went on to win all three ties).
 Ginting has since beaten Zhao Jun Peng and Kento Momota.
 Lakshya, however, at his best can challenge Ginting.
 The Indian recently defeated the Indonesian 21-7, 21-9 in Germany in their only previous meeting.

-The doubles tie features one half of the world No 2 pair ‘Daddies’ and one half of the world No 1 ‘Minions’ for the Indonesians.
+The doubles tie features one half of the World No 2 pair ‘Daddies’ and one half of the World No 1 ‘Minions’ for the Indonesians.
 Mohammad Ahsan and Kevin Sanjaya Sukamuljo are two of the greatest the game has seen and are pairing together in this tournament with the other minion, Marcus Fernaldi Gideon, absent due to rehab.
+The makeshift pair had defeated the reigning world champions in the semifinal.

-Jonatan Christie was the hero for Indonesia in Aarhus, as he clinched two knockout ties.
-Fajar Alfian and Muhammad Ardianto are recently crowned Asian champions.
-And in Shesar Hiren Rhustavito, world No 24 and a former world No 17, Indonesia have a strong MS3 player who’s been there and done that in these events.
+Christie was the hero for Indonesia in Aarhus, as he clinched two knockout ties.
+The doubles team of Fajar Alfian and Muhammad Ardianto are bronze medallists at the recent Asian Championships, and also bronze medallists from 2019 World Championships.
+In fact, they had defeated Dhruv/Arjun in the Manila event, with the Indians fighting hard in a 16-21, 22-24 result.

+And in Shesar Hiren Rhustavito, World No 24 and a former World No 17, Indonesia have a strong MS3 player who’s been there and done that in these events.

-“We have a quite balanced team, the doubles are contributing immensely.
+“We have quite a balanced team, the doubles are contributing immensely.
 All the players have played exceptionally well and pulled out matches from close situations.
-So I feel we have a 50-50 chance against Indonesia,” former India coach Vimal Kumar, who is with the team, told PTI.
+So I feel we have a 50-50 chance against Indonesia,” former India coach Vimal Kumar, who is with the team in Bangkok, was quoted as as saying by PTI.

+“The playing conditions are very different here, there is a lot of drift in the hall, so players who adjust well will have a better chance of getting success.
+That is the key.
+Also there is added pressure on Indonesia, which is an advantage for us as we have nothing to loss.
+We are not under pressure like the Chinese, Indonesians or Danish and that helps,” he added.

 What’s the timing?
 Where to watch?

-Note: Clarifications: The article originally said Alfian/Ardianto are 2022 Asian Champions.
-They won bronze medal.